-We compare \texttt{VISTA} with three classes of imputation functions that align with Table~\ref{tab:related_work_comparison}: rule based trajectory imputation, deep learning based trajectory imputation, and LLM based trajectory imputation.
+We compare \textsf{VISTA} with three classes of baselines: rule-based trajectory imputation, deep learning-based trajectory imputation, and LLM-based trajectory imputation.

-For rule based trajectory imputation, we include \textbf{Lin-ITP}~\cite{widyantara_improvement_2023}, \textbf{Akima Spline}~\cite{zaman_interpolation-based_2023}, and \textbf{Kalman Filter}~\cite{wang_kinematic_2023}.
+For rule-based trajectory imputation, we include \textbf{Lin-ITP}~\cite{widyantara_improvement_2023}, \textbf{Akima Spline}~\cite{zaman_interpolation-based_2023}, and \textbf{Kalman Filter}~\cite{wang_kinematic_2023}.
 1) Lin-ITP linearly interpolates longitude and latitude between boundary observations, implicitly assuming constant velocity and heading, and is simple and fast.
 2) Akima Spline constructs a piecewise cubic polynomial using local slopes estimated from neighboring points, avoiding oscillations and overshooting common in standard cubic splines while maintaining smooth curvature continuity.
 It performs better on irregular or nonuniform motion patterns.
-3) Kalman Filter treats motion as a linear Gaussian state space with constant velocity dynamics; forward filtering with backward smoothing recovers latent states and positions and is most effective when kinematics are near linear under moderate Gaussian noise.
+3) Kalman Filter treats motion as a linear Gaussian state space with constant velocity dynamics; forward filtering with backward smoothing recovers latent states and positions and is most effective when kinematics are near-linear under moderate Gaussian noise.

-For deep learning based trajectory imputation, we include \textbf{MH-GIN}~\cite{liu2025mhgin} and \textbf{Multi-task AIS}~\cite{nguyen2018multi}.
-MH-GIN is a multi scale heterogeneous graph imputation network for AIS streams: it extracts multi scale temporal features per attribute while preserving heterogeneous update rates, then constructs a multi scale heterogeneous graph to capture cross attribute dependencies and propagates information to fill missing values.
-Multi-task AIS is a recurrent framework with latent variable modeling and an embedding of AIS messages designed for high volume, noisy, and irregularly sampled data; it jointly supports trajectory reconstruction, anomaly detection, and vessel type identification.
+For deep learning-based trajectory imputation, we include \textbf{MH-GIN}~\cite{liu2025mhgin} and \textbf{Multi-task AIS}~\cite{nguyen2018multi}.
+MH-GIN is a multi-scale heterogeneous graph imputation network for AIS streams: it extracts multi-scale temporal features per attribute while preserving heterogeneous update rates, then constructs a multi-scale heterogeneous graph to capture cross-attribute dependencies and propagates information to fill missing values.
+Multi-task AIS is a recurrent framework with latent variable modeling and an embedding of AIS messages designed for high-volume, noisy, and irregularly sampled data; it jointly supports trajectory reconstruction, anomaly detection, and vessel type identification.